How to Broadcast your Church Worship Services Live Online

 When camera operators are available, this is the way to go.
 Using humans to track presenters without robotic movements is much better.

 We have used several non-robotic cameraas through the years and have had very few issues.
-Our current camera is the Panasonic AG-DVX-200.
+Our current cameras are two of the Panasonic AG-DVX-200 and a Blackmagic 6k Studio Pro.

 We use these for our on-demand videos, because we can hard wire the microphone directly into the camera through the XLR inputs.
 This provides high-quality audio that doesn't go through the mixer and isn't affected by any other technical influences.
 These cameras have HDMI outputs, so you could do both at the same time: record to the SD card in the camera and send the signal to a computer for live streaming.